-With years of experience installing thousands of solar panels McNae Electrical Solutions is well qualified to advise on repairs and upgrades.
+With years of experience installing thousands of solar panels McNae Energy and Solar is well qualified to advise on repairs and upgrades.

 Here are some ways you can improve and extend your system.

 If you have an existing string inverter and there is spare capacity on the inverter, we can add more solar panels to maximise its output.
 We will need to source solar panels of similar electrical specifications and similar size and looks to your originals to preserve the aesthetics of your array and not compromise the electrical specifications of your inverter.

 The good news is that it is possible—in fact, recommended—to oversize the solar input to your inverter.
 To get the most annual generation we recommend adding one third more panel wattage than your inverter’s name plate rating.
 E.g., if you have a 3kW inverter, then for maximum annual output, you should install 4kW of panels.